fentanyl transdermal patches

 have or have ever had brain lesions or head injuries

-have medical conditions which lower your resistance to diseases.
+have problems with your immune system or medical conditions which lower your resistance

 If you have not told your doctor or pharmacist about any of the above, tell them before